iscar-ucm/jeco/README.md

-# jota
+# hero
-JOTA (Java OpTimization Algorithms) is a collection of optimization algorithms developed in JAVA.
+The HERO (HEuRistic Optimization) library is a collection of optimization algorithms developed in JAVA.